PeriHub/PeriLab.jl/CONTRIBUTING.md

 If you want to provide a code change, please:

-* Create a clone or fork of the GitLab project.
+* Create a clone or fork of the GitHub project.
 * Develop the feature/patch.
 * Provide a merge request.